Bing Ads

 5. if you are already at Google Ads are successful: When your Google Ads campaigns go well, why not use the Range expand?
 You can use your proven Google Ads campaigns often with just a few clicks to Bing Ads copy

-In summary: Bing Ads is not a "one-size-fits-all" solution and should not be viewed simply as Google's "little brother.
+In summary: Bing Ads is not a "one-size-fits-all" solution and should not simply be seen as Google's "little brother".
 It has specific strengths that can be extremely useful for certain companies, target groups and markets.
-So if you're smart, you'll review both options and then choose the mix that best fits your needs.
+So if you're smart, check out both options and then choose the mix that best suits your needs.

 Big Ads & Google Ads Comparison